AlexanderIbrahim1/pimc-sim/pimc_simpy/PLAN.md

   - move out the functions about plotting and reading data
 - [DONE] create a separate module with functions to read the multicolumn data
   - each useful column can be read as a separate property
-- create functions that perform slicing and searching by epoch index
+- [DONE] create functions that perform slicing and searching by epoch index
   - but don't use operator overloading, because that would be very confusing for the user
   - instead, create a separate function to do this
   - in fact, maybe don't implement `__setitem__`, `__getitem__`, etc.